 - Knitwear – Wash in cold water by hand (a bucket is ideal) and dry flat in the shade, inside out.
 Never hang knitwear on a coat hanger.
 AND you can even keep lavender nearby to deter moths!

-- Swimwear – Wash swimwear with minimal detergent by hand, avoiding the washing machine if you can.
-You can often rinse swimwear in warm water and hang it out soon after (particularly for saltwater swimming).
-This will stop the elastic and stretch of the material from wearing out.
+- Swimwear – Wash swimwear with minimal detergent by hand, avoiding the washing machine if you can but using a washing bag if you must.
+You can often simply rinse swimwear in warm (not hot) water, particularly for saltwater swimming.
 If swimming in chlorine, use a bit of liquid detergent to rid the swimwear of chemicals.
+Your best bet is to then lay your swimmers flat to dry in the shade.
+This will stop the elastic and stretch of the material from wearing out and prevent fading.

 - Bras – Rotate your bras each day and consider hand washing them when the time comes.
 You can even do it in the shower!